Classic Jonny Quest

 William Messner-Loebs, writer; Wendy Pini, penciller; Joe Staton, inker; Bob Pinaha, letterer; Rick Taylor, colorist; Diana Schutz, editor; Steve Rude, cover

 We were never told, in the original TV series, what happened to Jonny's mom.
 All we know is this: in the episode titled "Mystery of the Lizard Men" the intelligence personnel charged with protecting Dr. Quest and Jonny mention that Jonny's mother died.
-In "Jonny's Golden Quest", that movie's makers attempted to answer that question, but in the opinion of many, handled it very poorly, involving Dr. Zin in her death.
+In "Jonny's Golden Quest," that movie's makers attempted to answer that question, but in the opinion of many, handled it very poorly, involving Dr. Zin in her death.

 Now, in issue #2, COMICO gives their version of what happened, and, at the same time, tell how Race Bannon became assigned to the scientist and his son.
 Sensitively told, with much affection for the characters, this second issue bodes well for the series, even though the artwork is a little "flatter" than the Doug Wildey or Steve Rude productions, but it still is quite decent, all the same.
 And the cover makes nice use of a shadow to "mask" one character's appearance, so not too much is given away.